volodymyrhudyma/blog/content/blog/broadcastchannel-api-in-javascript.md

 ---
-title: BroadcastChannel API in JavaScript
+title: BroadcastChannel API In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: Learn BroadcastChannel API - a new Web API that enables cross-context communication between different windows/tabs/iframes **of the same origin**.